38 Florida Native Plants – Identification Guide (With Pictures)

 Chapman’s Azalea (Rhododendron chapmanii)

-Chapman’s azalea is the only rhododendron species native to the Sunshine State.
+Chapman’s azalea is the only rhododendron species native to Florida.
 This attractive evergreen azalea shrub grows naturally in the Panhandle and Clay county.
 Chapman’s azalea has an upright, erect habit with masses of showy pink flowers on display in spring.
 The shade-loving shrub thrives in USDA zones 7 to 9 and tolerates wetlands.

 Endemic to Florida, Chapman’s azalea grows 3 to 6 ft.
 (1 – 1.8 m) tall and wide.